Court reporter typing on stenotype machine

 Court Reporters and the Speed of Speech

 In May of 2011, the National Court Reporters Association issued an abstract on Court Reporting Education in the United States.
 After much investigation into the state of reporting in America, the abstract concluded that “the skilled and qualified reporter will continue to be the superior method of verbatim record preservation and retrieval available now and for the foreseeable future.”
+The successful habits of court reporters often include meticulous attention to detail and a commitment to ongoing education.
+Embracing technology and new reporting techniques can significantly enhance their efficiency and accuracy.
+As the field evolves, adapting to advancements will be crucial for maintaining the integrity and reliability of court reporting.

 At that time, the Committee established criteria for the very first Certificate of Proficiency for machine shorthand writers, certifying reporters at 160 wpm for literary dictation, 180 wpm for jury charges, and 200 wpm for Q & A. That was then.
 Now, the first-rung certification, the Registered Professional Reporter (RPR) exam, requires reporters to stroke 180, 200 and 225 wpm with 98.5 percent accuracy.
 That change came about because, on average, people now speak more than 160 wpm.
 In fact, according to this CBC News Canada article, elementary school teachers speak at an average rate of 180 wpm, leaving many children struggling to “take in” what the teacher is trying to teach, as the human brain processes speech most efficiently at between 124 and 130 wpm.